Latest Country Reports

 a.
 Freedom of Association and the Right to Collective Bargaining

-The law protects the right of workers to join independent unions and to negotiate collective agreements with their employers.
+The law provides the right for workers to join independent unions and to negotiate collective agreements with their employers.
 The law does not allow workers to strike.
 The law does not prohibit antiunion discrimination against union members and organizers.
 There are no mechanisms for resolving complaints of discrimination, nor does the law provide for reinstatement.

-Freedom of association was not respected in practice.
+Freedom of association was not respected.
 All existing trade and professional unions were government-controlled and had no independent voice in their own activities.
 The government did not permit private citizens to form independent unions.
-There were reports of several labor strikes during the year over nonpayment of wages by foreign companies working under government contracts.
-The Prosecutor General’s Office helped resolve several of these cases.
+There was one report of a labor strike during the year over working conditions provided by a foreign company working under a government contract.

 b.
 Prohibition of Forced or Compulsory Labor

 The law prohibits all forms of forced or compulsory labor.
 Article 129 of the 2007 Law on Combating Trafficking in Persons provides for the investigation, prosecution, and punishment of suspected forced labor and trafficking offenses.
-In practice the government did not use the law to prevent and eliminate forced labor in the country during the year.
-Construction industry workers were particularly vulnerable to forced labor, and forced labor was also present in the cotton industry.
+The government did not use the law to prevent and eliminate forced labor during the year.
+Construction workers in the informal sector were vulnerable to forced labor, and there were some reports of adult forced labor in the cotton industry.

 c.
 Prohibition of Child Labor and Minimum Age for Employment

 The minimum age for employment of children is 16, or 18 for work in heavy industries such as textiles, construction, metalworking, and chemicals.
-However, a 15-year-old may work four to six hours per day with parental and trade union permission, although such permission rarely was granted.
-The law prohibits children between the ages of 16 and 18 from working more than six hours per day.
+A 15-year-old, however, may work four to six hours per day, up to 24 hours per week, with parental and trade union permission, although such permission rarely was granted.
+The law prohibits children between the ages of 16 and 18 from working more than six hours per day, or 36 hours per week.
 The law also prohibits children from working overtime or between the hours of 10 p.m. and 6 a.m. and protects children from exploitation in the workplace.
-A presidential decree bans child labor in all sectors and specified that children are not permitted to participate in the cotton harvest.
+A presidential decree bans child labor in all sectors and specifies that children are not permitted to participate in the cotton harvest.
+There were reports that some children picked cotton to earn extra money or in place of a parent, but there were no confirmed reports of forced child labor in the cotton industry.

-The MOJ and the Prosecutor General’s Office effectively enforced the section of the labor code prohibiting child labor.
+The Ministry of Justice and the Prosecutor General’s Office effectively enforced the section of the labor code prohibiting forced child labor.

 d.
 Acceptable Conditions of Work

-The minimum monthly wage for all sectors is 500 manat ($175).
+In July 2012 the World Bank elevated the country from a “lower middle income” country to an “upper middle income” country to reflect the country’s recent robust economic growth.
+The minimum monthly wage for all sectors is 440 manat ($155).
 An official estimate of the poverty-level income was not available.
 The standard legal workweek is 40 hours with weekends off.
 The law states that overtime or holiday pay should be double the regular wage.
 Maximum overtime in a year is 120 hours and cannot exceed four hours in two consecutive days.
 The law prohibits pregnant women, women that have children up to age three, women with disabled children under age 16, and single parents with two or more children from working overtime.

 The law provides state employees with a minimum of 30 days of paid annual leave, 45 days for teachers at all types of educational institutions, and 55 days for professors.
 The law permits newlyweds and their parents 10 days of paid leave for the preparation of weddings.
 Workers also receive 10 days of paid leave to carry out funeral rites and commemoration ceremonies in the event of a death of a close relative.
 Upon reaching age 62, citizens are entitled to an additional three days of paid leave.